 A: Ticket surcharges begin with credit card processing fees.
 These are added to ticket purchases in proportion to the price of the ticket.
 These go directly to credit card companies and are unavoidable.
 The ticketing COMPANY then adds their own surcharge as well to pay the employees that service your orders.
-How MUCH they charge is the “secret sauce”.
-For Sea of Dreams, we have worked with Ticketfly to cut costs however possible to make sure you are paying the minimum.
+The Bill Graham Civic Auditorium uses Ticketmaster as an exclusive ticketing vendor.

 A: The name anonEvents has long been synonymous with decorative extravagance.
 No expense is being spared in this regard as well, with all of the bells & whistles you’ve come to expect from Sea of Dreams, plus some new wrinkles as well.
 You can expect Sea of Dreams to be a beautiful spectacle.
 See some pictures of past events in our Gallery.